 My reconnections also came at a time when my father was taking steps to preserve his own story and the larger history of the time – more on that in the next post (Primary Evidence at Emory).
 The confluence of events inspired me to embark on a journey to discover more about my own history through the lens of sociology (my expertise/training).
 The sociology of the early space era is something that not many have researched or written about.
 And my first step was to teach a course about this, because I’m much more of a teacher, a speaker, than I am a writer.

 Last spring, I taught my seminar course (SOC 461: Moon Bound in the 60s: A Sociology of the Apollo Era) and I had a phenomenal group of students.
 They helped me see the depth of the group stories still to be told, particularly of the astronaut families, the work culture of the astronauts, and the media’s coverage and image construction.
 As a researcher I’ve been taught to look for “gaps” in the research, and, thus, my research project is focused on these social and cultural aspects of our group experiences, rather than on the STEM or political contributions of the lunar missions.
 I am now on a sabbatical year to embark on the project, gathering data from primary sources, including the words and experiences recorded in the records of the time (archives) and oral history interviews with other participants.
-Here is a brief summary of my research project.
+Here is an overview of my research project and its broader context.

 Research Project Overview